Echo-Lian/CareSoul/README.md

 ```

 ## Features
+### Clinical Grounding

-1. **Clinical Grounding**: The application avoids scraping blog posts, instead, it uses structured, evidence-based frameworks to demonstrate an understanding of the industry's high standards for accuracy.
+The application avoids scraping blog posts, instead, it uses structured, evidence-based frameworks to demonstrate an understanding of the industry's high standards for accuracy, such as:
-- CBT Manuals
+- **CBT Manuals**
-- WHO Guidelines
+- **WHO Guidelines**
-- Crisis Protocols
+- **Crisis Protocols**

+### Chunking

-2. **Chunking**: Split documents into manageable chunks with metadata.
+Split documents into manageable chunks with metadata.